hirak99/keyshift/README.md

 ## Statement Reference

+- Keycodes
+  - You can use any keycode [defined here](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
+You can omit the "KEY_" prefix.

 - Basic remapping
   - `^KEY1 = [TOKEN ...]` - The `^` indicates press of a key.
 On KEY1 press, tokens on the right will be performed.
   - `~KEY1 = [TOKEN ...]` - The `~` indicates release of a key.
 On KEY1 release, tokens on the right will be performed.